kragen/derctuo/markdown/sentential-database.md

     X totals =total(Z)

-where implicitly we are quantifying over all Y (or, I guess, reducing over all Y) because Y does not occur in the rule's conclusion outside of an aggregate.
+where implicitly we are quantifying over all Y (or, I guess, reducing over all Y) because Y does not occur in the rule’s conclusion outside of an aggregate.

 Aggregates include =count(), =sum(), =total(), =mean(), =stdev(), =max(),